Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Statement of the problem, main results and methods of constructing solutions

-\begin{scDef} A solution of the planar $N+1$ body problem will be called {\it relatively periodic} (or simply {\it periodic}) if the locations of all bodies after the time-interval $T>0$ can be obtained from their initial locations by rotating the plane by the same angle $\alpha$ around the centre of masses, for any initial time, where $-\pi<\alpha\le\pi$.
+\begin{scDef} A solution $(\M(t),\p(t))$ of the planar $N+1$ body problem (\ref {O}), (\ref {pot}) will be called {\it relatively periodic} (or {\it periodic}, by abuse of language) if the locations of all bodies (and, hence, momenta too) after the time-interval $T>0$ can be obtained from their initial locations by rotating the plane by the same angle $\alpha$ around the centre of masses, for any initial time value, where $-\pi<\alpha\le\pi$.
 The pair of real numbers $(T,\alpha)$ will be called {\it the relative period} of the solution, and the solution itself will be called {\it $(T,\alpha)$-periodic}. \end{scDef}

 Any solution obtained from a $(T,\alpha)$-periodic solution via shifting the time by a value $t$ and rotating by an angle $\varphi$ around the origin is a $(T,\alpha)$-periodic solution too.
 The union of the phase trajectories of all such solutions is a {\it two-dimensional torus} in the phase space, since it admits angular coordinates $t\mod T$, $\varphi\mod2\pi$.
 All these solutions will be regarded as a single {\it $(T,\alpha)$-periodic solution}, and the union of their phase trajectories will be called {\it the phase orbit} of this solution.